HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 {{ figure_markup(
   image="fonts-resource-hints-usage.png",
-  caption="Fonts resource hints usage.", description="Column chart showing `dns-prefetch` is used on fonts on 30% of desktop pages and 32% of mobile pages, `preload` on 21% and 20% respectively, `preconnect` on 16% and 16%, and finally `prefetch` is uded on 2% of desktop and 2% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=1831399490&format=interactive", sheets_gid="592046045", sql_file="resource_hints_usage.sql"
+  caption="Fonts resource hints usage.", description="Column chart showing `dns-prefetch` is used on fonts on 30% of desktop pages and 32% of mobile pages, `preload` on 21% and 20% respectively, `preconnect` on 16% and 16%, and finally `prefetch` is used on 2% of desktop and 2% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=1831399490&format=interactive", sheets_gid="592046045", sql_file="resource_hints_usage.sql"